rsnakeactual/cvedata/presentation.md

  - Dividing through by 1.08 gives
  - Impact + Exploitability ∈ (9.4/1.08, 9.5/1.08] ≈ (8.7037, 8.7963].

-## In words, for a CVSS score of 9.5 you’d need the sum of Exploitability and Impact to fall somewhere in the very narrow interval (approximately 8.7037, 8.7963).
+For a CVSS score of 9.5 you’d need the sum of Exploitability and Impact to fall somewhere in the very narrow interval (approximately 8.7037, 8.7963).

 ## The Common Fruit Scoring System is way better...
-Just saying.

 ---

-# If CVSS V3 Can’t Be 0.1-1.5 (~14% of the key-space) That Might Account for the Bulk of the Double Digit % Shift
+# CVSS V3 Can’t Be 0.1-1.5

+(~14% of the key-space) That Might Account for the Bulk of the Double Digit % Shift Up

 ![](https://cvedata.com/images/average_cvss_by_year.png)

 ---

-# Mathematical Spikes on Certain Numbers Regarding Brute Force Calculation of All Possible Values in CVSS v3
+# All Possible Values in CVSS v3

 ==This is a static graph==